What is proofreading?

 A proofreader aims to make as few changes as possible, as it costs money for the typesetter to make changes at this stage.

 Before I start work, we will agree on a price and scope for the project.
-We will discuss your needs and make sure you are choosing the most appropriate service – proofreading, copy-editing or something else.
+My proofreading price is usually range around 0.008 GBP per word, but it can vary depending on the type of work involved.
+We will discuss your needs and make sure you are choosing the most appropriate service – proofreading, copyediting, developmental editing or something else.
 We will also, of course, agree a deadline for me to get the proofread/edited document back to you.

 If any issues or questions arise that affect the whole piece and that need to be resolved before I can move forward, I will raise these with you straight away.
 You can decide how you want me to raise queries with you.